Server engines

 To run a Ktor server application, you need to create and configure a server first.
 Server configuration includes different settings:

-The table below lists engines supported by Ktor, along with the supported platforms:
+The table below lists the platforms supported by each engine:

 Add dependencies